billbrod/foveated-metamers/README.md

 [a static build](https://www.johnvansickle.com/ffmpeg/faq/) and using that directly (note that I have not had this problem with NYU greene or Flatiron Institute's rusty, so it appears to be cluster-specific).

-For demosaicing the raw images we use as inputs, you'll need to install [dcraw](https://www.dechifro.org/dcraw/).
-If you're on Linux, you can probably install it directly from your package manager.
-See these [instructions](http://macappstore.org/dcraw/) for OSX.
-If you're fine using the demosaiced `.tiff` files we provide, then you won't need it.

 Both provided conda environment files pin the versions of all the python packages required to those used for the experiment.
 That's